 ‘Brenda’s current work continues to explore her personal and unique relationship with the land.
 Its diversity and uses – “the wonderful shapes, lines and contours, mostly taken for granted, unnoticed and constantly interrupted by mans endeavor’s.
 Stripped of these interruptions, the bare essentials are celebrated.’

-Adams like so many women of her time came to formal art education later in life prioritizing her family and home making.
+Adams like so many women of her time came to formal art education later in life prioritising her family and home-making.
 When her son started school, Brenda enrolled in the local high school and began her exploration into art.
 Sue Daley, head of art, mentored her through School certificate and sixth form art and art history.